 - Yemeni reunification.

-- New states created from former Soviet Union.
+- New states were created from the former Soviet Union.

-- Collapse of Communism in Mongolia, Ethiopia and Yemen.
+- The collapse of Communism in Mongolia, Ethiopia, and Yemen.

 - Vietnamese occupation of Cambodia ends.

 - The spread of American culture and capitalism to previously sealed-off Communist countries.